qgindi/LibreAutomate/Other/DocFX/_doc/editor/Code editor.md

 The Back and Forward buttons work like the ones in web browsers.

 ### Bookmarks
 You can mark lines in code, and later go there.
-Use menu Edit -> Navigate, panel Bookmarks, and the markers margin.
-Click the margin to add or remove a bookmark; right click to show menu.
+Use menu Edit -> Navigate, panel Bookmarks, and the markers margin (right-click).

 Menu commands "Previous bookmark" and "Next bookmark" visit only active bookmarks.
 If there are no active bookmarks - only bookmarks in current document.